Kaitiso/webblog/content/post/hello.md

 ## ⛩️ The Shrine I Didn’t Mean to Build ⛩️

 - Honestly... i didn’t plan to make a blog at all.
-I was just surfing the internet, doing nothing important ~as usual...
-Then, out of nowhere, i saw this theme… with Reimu Hakurei from Touhou Project
+I was just surfing the internet, doing nothing important ~as usual...( ⓛ ω ⓛ *) Then, out of nowhere, i saw this theme… with Reimu Hakurei from Touhou Project
 - And that was it, my brain went “Welp, i guess i have to do something with that thing.
 For my beloved Reimu.”
 - Now somehow, i have a blog.
 I guess that’s what they call an incident.